Financial-Times/athloi/readme.md

 ### version

-Updates the release number for all packages and writes the new data back to `package.json`.
+Updates the release number for all public packages and writes the new data back to `package.json`.
 The given tag must parseable as a valid semver number.

 ```sh
 athloi version v1.0.0